canonical/trino-k8s-operator/CONTRIBUTING.md

 kubectl get pods -n trino-k8s
 ```

+For development of the `policy` relation please use the `trino-image=ghcr.io/canonical/trino:418` instead.

 Note: due to the requirements of the `discovery_uri`, when using a separate coordinator and worker, the default `discovery_uri` value of `http://trino-k8s:8080` will only work if the trino coordinator deployment is named `trino-k8s`.
 If using another alias please update the worker and coordinator charm configurations accordingly.

 ## Trino configuration